CycloneDX/cyclonedx-node-npm/demo/local-workspaces/README.md

 Install local workspaces and see how they behave.

+Workspaces are a feature that is available since NPM7.

 ## remarks

 * The `resolved` is not present in every dependency listing.
 Only on top-most level.